 - To benefit from the features in the Advanced License of ISE (for example, endpoint profiling), the firmware on Cisco switches and wireless access points needs to be at recent levels.
 In large enterprises, network administrators may need to update hundreds or thousands of Cisco devices.

 - Cisco has two NAC agents — one to support VPN access (Cisco VPN AnyConnect Client) and one to support the capabilities of the ISE Advanced License (Cisco Network Admission Control Agent).
 Customers that need NAC for VPN and advanced NAC functionality will need both agents.
 Cisco plans to integrate its Network Admission Control Agent with the VPN AnyConnect Client in 1H14, although the integration was initially planned for 2013.

 - Several Cisco references objected to the subscription-based licensing model and the overall cost of the ISE solution.

-Enterasys Networks is a networking infrastructure company that is an arm of Siemens Enterprise Communications.
-In addition to NAC, it offers security products in the intrusion prevention system (IPS), and security information and event management (SIEM) markets.
-The NAC offering includes out-of-band (NAC Gateway) and in-line (NAC Controller) appliances (also available as virtual appliances).
+In November 2013, Extreme Networks announced that it had completed its acquisition of Enterasys Networks.
+Extreme, which is based in San Jose, California, will sell the Enterasys NAC solution and the broader Enterasys security product portfolio, including IPS and SIEM products.
+Enterasys' NAC offering includes out-of-band (NAC Gateway) and in-line (NAC Controller) appliances (also available as virtual appliances).
 The primary use case for Enterasys NAC is Enterasys switch and WLAN customers, although the solution is capable of supporting non-Enterasys environments.

 - Enterasys customers consistently highlight the company's service and support as strengths.